Easier access to scientific data

 Reset the form to the default values.

-Or, bypass this web page and do time conversions from within a computer program.
+Or, bypass this web page and do time conversions from within a computer program, script, or web page.

 Notes about the Time Converter